GC: Evaluation

 chainsaw massacre works in the same way of putting males with typically male

-objects like tools to reinforce their dominance.
+tools to reinforce their dominance.

 Overall,